State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

 Age breakdown

-The state on Thursday confirmed the youngest death, a 11-year-old boy from Miami-Dade County that was entered as a case Wednesday – the first in the 5-14 age class.
+The state on Thursday confirmed the youngest death, a 11-year-old boy from Miami-Dade County – the first in the 5-14 age class.
 There are seven in the 15-24 class, including two additions in Broward, a 20-year-old male and a 22-year-old female.
 Others are 16-year-old girl from Lee County, a 17-year-old boy from Pasco County, a 22-year-old woman from Palm Beach County, a 23-year-old woman from Miami-Dade County and a 22-year-old man from Pinellas.
 Twenty people from 25 to 34 also have died from the virus.

 The oldest is a 108-year-old women from Miami-Dade.
 A total of 1,340 people 85 and older have died in the state from the virus, an increase of 11 in one day.